dhax/go-base/README.md

 - First start the database only: `docker compose up -d postgres`
 - Once initialize the database by running all migrations in database/migrate folder: `docker compose run server ./main migrate`
 - Start the api server: `docker compose up`

+### Environment Variables

+By default viper will look at dev.env for a config file.
+It contains the applications defaults if no environment variables are set otherwise.

 ## API Routes